sciris/sciris/README.rst

 For more information, see the full `documentation <http://docs.sciris.org/overview.html>`_, the `paper <http://paper.sciris.org>`_, or `GitHub <https://github.com/sciris/sciris>`_.

-If you have questions, feature suggestions, or would like some help getting started, please reach out to us at info@sciris.org.
+If you have questions, feature suggestions, or would like some help getting started, please reach out to us at info@sciris.org or `open an issue <https://github.com/sciris/sciris/issues/new/choose>`_.

 Installation